-A governing body cannot engage in any activity that might interfere with its duty to conduct the school with a view to promoting high standards of educational achievement.
+A governing body cannot engage in activity that might interfere with their duty to promote high standards of educational achievement at the school.
 The governing body's use of the power set out in Section 27 of the Education Act 2002, is also subject to any limits or restrictions contained in the school's instrument of governance or in its trust deed (if it has one) and to any local directions issued by the LA regarding the control of school premises.